Improving credit efficiency to achieve the GDP target of 8%

 Regarding consumer demand, Mr. Hung said that people's income is affected by economic difficulties, local unemployment, and reduced working hours, causing them to tighten spending and limit consumer loans.

-Mr. Hung especially noted that part of the credit growth may come from banks restructuring debts for businesses or lending to mature old loans in difficult circumstances, not new capital for expanding production and business activities.
-Therefore, credit growth is not currently consistent with the capital absorption capacity of the economy.
+Mr. Hung noted that it is not excluded that a part of the credit growth may come from banks restructuring debts for businesses or lending to mature old loans in difficult circumstances, not new capital for expanding production and business activities.

 Dr. Chau Dinh Linh - Lecturer at Ho Chi Minh City Banking University - said that credit growth in 2024 will reach 15.08% while GDP will only be 7.09%, meaning that each 1% of GDP needs up to 2% of credit.
 Dr. Linh commented that outstanding credit at the end of 2024 will reach 134% of GDP, a very high level compared to international standards, posing a potential risk to the economy.
 He agreed that credit is concentrated in some sectors such as trade and real estate, while production and technology are not prioritized, posing a potential risk to financial stability.